pusher/pusher-websocket-java/README.md

 PresenceChannel presenceChannel = pusher.subscribePresence( "presence-channel" );
 ```

-Presence channels provide additional events relating to users joining and leaving the presence channel.
+Presence channels provide additional events relating to users joining (subscribing) and leaving (unsubscribing) the presence channel.
 It is possible to listen to these events by implementing the `PresenceChannelEventListener`.

 ```java
 public class Example implements PresenceChannelEventListener {